9/18/2014

 I made room in the shop to move the model out there so I can work at putting down the sub-deck.
 Slinging epoxy around shouldn't be done in the house.
 Besides, she can stand up right with her full masts up in here.
 I start cutting brass tubing and shaping it for through-deck fairleads.

 8/26: Today I continued working on the spaghetti puzzle.
 Making up more through-deck fairleads.
-The trick is routing things below decks so they don't interfere and tangle each other, so they run clear of hatches, and so I can get at them via the hatches when a worn line needs to be replaces, or some such thing.
+The trick is routing things below decks so they don't interfere and tangle each other, so they run clear of hatches, and so I can get at them via the hatches when a worn line needs to be replaced, or some such thing.

 Below is a chart of the braces.
 Brass screw eyes are screwed into deck beams below to guide lines clear of each other and hatches.